 A DREAM THAT BELONGS TO NO ONE (2022-)

-A 3 hour 11 minute choreography for five dancer/performers & a musician.
+A 3 hour 11 minute choreography at sunset for six dancer/performers & a musician.
 Accompanied by a hand-illustrated booklet of stories and lyrics.
-THE SAVED NIGHT PART I.
+THE SAVED NIGHT PART I. Video documentation here.

-[A DREAM THAT BELONGS TO NO ONE] makes the expectation, perhaps even the necessity, of a centre vanish, evoking a sense of disorientation… a strong sense of instability and groundlessness, akin to the experience of falling...
-A pause to be with ourselves and our senses in a space that doesn’t expect but just is...
-In that state, there is very little to hold on to, and an infinity of unstable images and sensations to open up to.
+[A DREAM THAT BELONGS TO NO ONE] makes the expectation, perhaps even the necessity, of a centre vanish, evoking a sense of disorientation.
+A pause to be with ourselves and our senses in a space that doesn’t expect but just is...”

 – Konstantina Georgelou & Nienke Scholts, MASKA